 Your commitment to the Athena Swan Charter principles

 Download and complete this letter to be printed on your institution/department/directorate/institute’s headed paper and return to Athena.Swan@advance-he.ac.uk

 The transformed UK Athena Swan Charter pilot schemes

-As part of the transformed UK Athena Swan Charter we have developed a new culture survey that empowers departmental applicants to focus on the assessment of culture.
-Departments from Higher Education Institutions have had the opportunity to express an interest in piloting our culture survey.
-Those who have registered an interest in being involved in the pilot will receive further information shortly.
+As part of the transformed UK Athena Swan Charter we have developed a new culture survey that provides departmental applicants with a common approach to assessing their culture and identifying key gender equality challenges.
+Departments from Higher Education Institutions, who are planning to run the culture survey in 2021/22, have had the opportunity to join the pilot scheme.
+The pilot aims to:

-Advance HE hosted a number of events throughout the summer to assist practitioners' in learning more about the transformed UK Athena Swan Charter.
-You can watch the recordings from these events below.
+Advance HE are hosting a number events to inform and guide members on the transformed UK Athena Swan Charter.
+You can book onto events below and also watch recordings of previous events.